-Ybor City, which secured Tampa’s place on the map as a cigar mecca (some might even say it’s the cigar capital of the world), is a National Historic Landmark District with something sensuous around every cobblestoned corner.
+Ybor City secured Tampa’s place on the map as a cigar mecca, and to some, the cigar capital of the world.
+It’s a National Historic Landmark District with something sensuous around every cobblestoned corner.
 Not far from downtown Tampa, Ybor is a neighborhood filled with diversity and culture, with roots planted by immigrants from places like Spain and Cuba.
 Today, it has no shortage of entertainment venues, fun events, restaurants, and bars.

 Whether you’re looking for entertainment, want to visit one of their historic cigar factories, or feel like visiting one of the bars or restaurants along the 7th Ave strip, here are our picks for a fun date night in Ybor City.